How to Enhance Appearance of Your KB Using CSS

 1. Click "Insert" and select "CSS Editor" from the dropdown menu.

-2. Locate the Body {} class at the top of the list.
+2. Locate the body {} class at the top of the list.

 3. Locate the font family attribute and font size as highlighted below.